BARRY LYNDON ANALYSIS - PART ONE

 Barry is devastated by the powerful magnet and glory of the military and his respective lack of power, as is made clear in shot 39.

-Let's look at shot 25, which of course will recall for many Kubrick's prison yard shot in A Clockwork Orange with its explicit pyramid, which is repeated throughout Kubrick's work actually but is there highlighted boldly.
+Let's look at shot 25, which will recall for many Kubrick's prison yard shot in A Clockwork Orange with its explicit pyramid, which is repeated throughout Kubrick's work but is there highlighted boldly.

 Shot 25 is an interesting one for a couple of reasons, for the pyramid is the the only figure forcing one's eye toward the center (some would say single point perspective though there's no single point here).

 Not only do we have the pyramid at the top, we have the smaller pyramid at the bottom, at the apex of which stands this interesting figure in black and brown with knee bent to the side.
 The two carriages and their lines force our eye to the center as well.
-There's a famous painting the central figure reminds me of and I can't place it right now.
 The bent knee.
 The short jacket.
 The awkwardness and asymmetry of the figure, the feeling that the hat doesn't fit quite right, and the jacket's too small.
 Our attention is held by this figure in the center, standing opposite Quin, the flags and their X's to either side so we have a mirroring quality.